-is a a corporation trading under a fictitious or (Corporatio on's N Name) assumed name of(Fictitious or Assumed Name Used as Bidde and [ ] has [ ] has not registered under (Check one) the Fictit seq. ious Names Act of Pennsylvania , namely the Act of May y 24, 1945, P.L.
+is a corporation trading under a fictitious or (Corporatio on's I Name) assumed nan Name Used as Bidder's Name) and [] has [] has not registered under (Check one) the Fictit seq. ious Names Act of Pennsylvania , namely the Act of May 24, 1945, P.L.
 967, as amended, 54 P.S. sec.
-281.1 e Witness (Printed or Typed Name) President (Printed or Typed Name) { V.P. { (Signature and Date) (Signature and Date)
+281.1 et Witness (Printed or Typed Name) President (Printed or Typed Name) { V.P. { (Signature and Date) (Signature and Date)

-\\ If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and attested to by its Secretary or Assistant Secretary or Treasurer or Assistant Treasurer, and the Certification of Corporate Principal (Doc.
+^{} If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and attested to by its Secretary or Assistant Secretary or Treasurer or Assistant Treasurer, and the Certification of Corporate Principal (Doc.
 00625) must be executed by the Secretary or Assistant Secretary.